 The next step was the use of 'sawe' which is a local fibre from a climbing plant that is used as sponge for bathing and also as a chewing material to clean the teeth and palm fruit fibre.
-This was used in making a relief of the human face.
-The material 'sawe' was cut into pieces and with the aid of P. V. A. (white glue); the relief was modeled on a piece of plywood on which the sketch had been made.
+This was in making a relief of the human face.
+The material 'sawe' was cut into pieces and with the aid of an adhesive, (white glue) the relief was modeled on a piece of plywood on which the sketch had been made.
 The palm fibre was used to model the eyebrow, nose and mouth.
 This also served as an experimental work and preparation towards the main project which were still being developed.

-Figure 3.3 Scissors, 'sawe' and white glue
+Figure 3.3 A pair of scissors, 'sawe' and white glue